-But the reality is that there are real, legit online jobs that people are working every single day, from freelancers, to bloggers, teachers, and more.
-There’s actually a ton of people working remotely on the internet.
+Sure, there are still scams out there, but the reality is that many people are working real online jobs every single day, from freelancers, to bloggers, teachers, and more.

 Big companies have been running Facebook ads for a while, and it’s something small businesses are just starting to tap into.
 The problem is that most of those small business owners lack the time and resources it takes to learn how to run an effective ad strategy.